badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 These tutorials are aimed at mid-level developers.
 We will skip the basic project setup and focus on the domain parts of the feature, discussing the reasoning behind some details, and the architecture.

 We’ll guide you from a naive or 'first time' implementation, through natural iterative improvements.
-The final implementation we’ll reach will be very close to a production-level quality code.
+The final implementation we’ll reach will be very close to production-level quality code.

 All the code is in a [repository][], with tags referencing specific milestones.